Getting Healthy Together

 “This challenge is a vehicle for so many things.
 First and foremost, to incorporate resources into the departments, to build the relationship within the department family, to bring much-deserved attention and recognition to volunteerism for recruitment and retention, and to include their loved ones as so much time is spent selflessly away from home.
 Volunteers dedicate their lives to serving others, it is time we help them serve themselves.”

-For more information, connect with Lindsay Wheat, Sullivan 180 Outreach Program Manager, 3rd generation member and Vice President of the Monticello Fire Department, Commissioner of the Monticello Joint Fire District.
+For more information, connect with Lindsay Wheat, Sullivan 180 Outreach Program Manager, 3rd generation member & past Vice President of the Monticello Fire Department; and former Commissioner of the Monticello Joint Fire District.

 Email | 845-295-2683